b3rito/trolo/README.md

 # trolo
-a easy to use script for generating Payloads that bypasses antivirus
+an easy to use script for generating Payloads that bypasses antivirus

 # Requirements
 Metasploit Framework